wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

 Next steps
 ----------

 Once the Wazuh and Elastic Stack servers are installed and connected, you can install and connect Wazuh agents.
-Follow :ref:`this guide <installation_agents>` and read the instructions for your specific environment.
+Follow :ref:`this guide <installation_agents>` for instructions related to your specific environment.

 You can also read the Kibana app :ref:`user manual <kibana_app>` to learn more about its features and how to use it.